mortezaadi/ninja-activiti-module/README.md

 Setup
 -----

-1) Add the ninja-rythm dependency to your pom.xml:
+1) Add the ninja-activiti-module dependency to your pom.xml:

     <dependency>
         <groupId>ir.cafebabe.ninja</groupId>